 If you’ve never tried them – overnight oats are basically just old fashioned oats that you soak overnight with milk/toppings in the refrigerator.

 They absorb the liquid, making them read to eat by morning time!
+We also love our Blueberry Overnight Oats and Banana Overnight Oats!

 Ingredients for Berry Overnight Oats: